-The Master of Fine Arts in Design is offered as a terminal degree for a graduate student preparing for a professional career as a scenic, costume, or lighting designer in the theatre.
+The Master of Fine Arts in Theatre (Design emphasis) is offered as a terminal degree for a graduate student preparing for a professional career as a scenic, costume, or lighting designer in the theatre.
 In addition to selecting a primary area of design emphasis, a student may select to study another area of design as a secondary emphasis.
 The rigorous three-year program places equal importance on classroom studies and production program activities.
 The program of study contains course work in all the areas of theatre and related fields that inform and enrich the area of design selected as an emphasis.
 Because of the equal importance given to academic and practical experiences within the program, a graduate is well suited for teaching in a college or university in addition to being an articulate and capable theatre artist.

 The applicant must meet the following requirements for admission to the Graduate School of The Ohio State University: an earned baccalaureate or professional degree from an accredited college or university by the expected date of entry, a minimum of a 3.00 cumulative point-hour ratio in all previous undergraduate work.
 The candidate may possess either an undergraduate degree in theatre or a related field.
 All candidates must demonstrate a potential for excellence in design through portfolio presentation and interview.
+Apply now.

 A minimum residence of three academic years (excluding summers) at The Ohio State University devoted to graduate work is required.